Wildlander-mod/Support/MissiveExpansion.md

 ## Quest: Dark Missive: Deliver Poison (WIP)

-Objective: Collect poison from the Solitude Refuge alchemist NPC and deliver to the "shady" NPC requesting it
+Objective: Collect poison from a alchemist NPC and deliver to the "shady" NPC requesting it

 Quest giver: Shady (Generated) NPC - kinda like the thieves currently are